A. Victoria Mixon, Editor

 The assumption is that the more books they can move off the shelves, the more money the publisher makes, even if that means leaving a trail of abandoned, suddenly unemployed authors in their wake—which happens more and more.

-Now, as Poets & Writers has pointed out, under the thumb of the marketers serving the agenda of the modern Big Six (and other publishers following in their footsteps), acquisitions editors are often the least powerful people in the process.
+Now, as Poets & Writers has pointed out, under the thumb of the marketers serving the agenda of the modern Big Five (and other publishers following in their footsteps), acquisitions editors are often the least powerful people in the process.

 Agents are salespeople.
 Their job was invented to create a filter between writers who may or may not know what makes a book intriguing to the reader and the publishers who provide that reader with their reading material.

-Agents screen writers and their manuscripts for those books they believe they can sell most effectively—whether through quality or topic or authors’ names—and simultaneously screen acquisitions editors for the best matches.
+Agents screen writers and their manuscripts for those books that they believe they can sell most effectively—whether through quality or topic or authors’ names—and simultaneously screen acquisitions editors for the best matches.
 Then they sell those manuscripts to those editors.

-This is no longer true.
 As acquisitions editors are forced to edit on their evenings and weekends if they want to edit at all, the burden of editing falls mostly on those who handle manuscripts before the editors ever see them.
-Agents have been scrambling in recent years to carry that burden, advising writers on what sells best and how to position a book so it’s most likely to not only win the heart of an acquisitions editor but also win the hearts of the sales reps and booksellers’ reps—the marketers.
+Agents have been scrambling in recent years to carry this burden, advising writers on what sells best and how to position a book so it’s most likely to not only win the heart of an acquisitions editor but also win the hearts of the sales reps and booksellers’ reps—the marketers.

 Agents know a lot about sales and marketing.
 They also know a whole lot about the day-to-day fluctuations of the industry.
-They keep up with developments nobody else besides the publishers has time to keep up with.
+They keep up with developments that nobody else besides the publishers has time to keep up with.

 The burden of craft falls entirely on you.